akshayp7/arize-phoenix-chatbot-eval/README.md

 # arize-phoenix-chatbot-eval
 A framework for chatbot testing and evaluation using Arize Phoenix.
 This project leverages Arize's observability tools to analyze chatbot performance, with integrated reference data stored in a local database for validation and comparison.

+Strategy for Chatbot Evaluation Workflow with Arize Phoenix

+Step 1: Prepare the Questions (Input Data)
+Create or use a document (Questionnaire.docx) that contains all the questions you want to test.

+Alternatively, generate these questions programmatically using an LLM (Large Language Model) to automate question creation.

+These questions will serve as the input column in your dataset.

+Step 2: Obtain the Reference (Expected Answers)
+Use a LangChain SQL Agent connected to your MySQL (or any) database.

+Pass the generated questions as input to this agent.

+The SQL Agent queries the database and returns the expected answers.

+Store these pairs of (input, reference) (question, expected answer) in a dataframe called ref_df.

+Step 3: Obtain the Actual Chatbot Output
+Pass the same questions to your chatbot API via a custom LangChain chain decorated with @tracer.chain.

+The chatbot API returns the actual responses.

+Collect these (context.span_id, input, output) in a dataframe called queries_df.

+context.span_id is a unique identifier for each query instance (helps with traceability).

+input is the question.

+output is the chatbot’s answer.

+Step 4: Merge the Reference and Actual Output Data Merge ref_df (with input and reference) and queries_df (with context.span_id, input, and output) on the input column.

+This results in a final dataframe merged_df with the following columns:

+context.span_id — unique ID for traceability

+input — question text

+output — chatbot response

+reference — expected answer from the database (source of truth)

+Step 5: Pass the Merged Dataset to Arize Phoenix Evaluation Use merged_df as the dataset for Arize Phoenix evaluations.

+Run:

+QA (Question-Answer) Evaluation — comparing output vs reference.

+Hallucination Detection — to identify when chatbot answers deviate or invent info.

+The required columns context.span_id, input, output, reference enable Arize to provide meaningful insights.